xdy/xdy-pf2e-workbench/README.md

   by [Elmer Mercanas](https://unsplash.com/@elmercanasjr) under the [Unsplash License](https://unsplash.com/license)
 * The icon for Basic Action Macros was made by Oskar and popy and is available under the [CC0 license](https://creativecommons.org/share-your-work/public-domain/cc0/)
-* The icon for Another Alternative Bonus Progression is from "Font Awesome by Dave Gandy - http://fontawesome.io".
+* The icon for Another Alternative Bonus Progression is made by @CrackJackFlood and are "made by me no license free for public use".

 build-packs license: